theRealAph/ScopeLocals/README.md

   Another example occurs in graphics, where there is a drawing context.
-  Extent local variables, because of their automatic cleanup and re-entrancy, are better suited to this than are thread local variables.
+  Extent local variables, because of their automatic cleanup and re-entrancy, are better suited to this than are thread-local variables.

 [Generally, the Gods of Java want you to migrate to extent locals.]

-## Where can extent local variables _not_ replace thread local variables?
+## Where can extent local variables _not_ replace thread-local variables?

-There are cases where thread local variables are more appropriate than extent local variables.
+There are cases where thread-local variables are more appropriate than extent local variables.
 For example, one popular use of thread-local variables is to cache objects that are expensive to create.
 A notorious example is `java.text.DateFormat`, which is mutable so cannot be shared between threads without synchronization.
-In this case, creating a thread local `DateFormat` object which persists for the lifetime of the thread might be exactly what you need:
+In this case, creating a thread-local `DateFormat` object which persists for the lifetime of the thread might be exactly what you need:

 (In hindsight, making `DateFormat` mutable was a mistake, and we'd do